EswarReddipalli/simplelms/README.md

-# GenZReadify - Your Digital Sidekick for an Immersive Reading Experience
+# BookMate - Your Personal Digital Reading Companion

 ![Feature Image](./documentation/Feature.png)

-GenZReadify is an innovative library management system curated specifically for Gen Z readers.
-This GitHub repository houses the cutting-edge front-end code for the GenZRead web application.
-The front-end is skillfully crafted using the dynamic trio of HTML, CSS, and JavaScript, empowering users with a seamless book browsing and management experience.
-With GenZReadify, you can dive into an immersive world of book exploration, enhanced search functionalities, and a Gen Z-inspired interface tailored to your reading preferences.
+Bookmate is a library management system designed to make it easy for users to browse and manage books in a library.
+This GitHub repository contains the front-end code for the Bookmate web application.
+The front-end is built using HTML, CSS, and JavaScript, and includes features such as book search